kubeflow/website/content/docs/started/getting-started-gke.md

         `<project>` is your GCP project.

-1. Click Create.
+1. Click **Create**.
 1. Make note of the **client ID** and **client secret** that appear in the OAuth client window.
-You need them later to enable IAP.
+You need them later to enable Cloud IAP.
 1. Create environment variables from the OAuth client ID and secret:

     ```